Last updated in admin: 2020601 MAB

 Berberine also activates p38, an enzyme that participates in the body's stress response.
 The co-activation of AMPK and p38 switches on the activity of Nrf2, a cellular protein that regulates the expression of antioxidant and stress response proteins.
 Nrf2 is an element of the Keap1-Nrf2-ARE biological pathway, which activates the transcription of cytoprotective proteins that protect against oxidative stress due to injury and inflammation.

-Berberine inhibits the activity of I-Kappa B kinase and Rho GTPase, enzymes that play roles in promoting inflammation.
-The inhibition of these two enzymes deactivates NF-kappa B, downregulating a cascade of pro-inflammatory events.
+Berberine inhibits the activity of I-Kappa B kinase and Rho GTPase, enzymes that promote inflammation.
+Inhibition of these two enzymes deactivates NF-kappa B, downregulating a cascade of pro-inflammatory events.

 Biosynthesis of berberine.
 Source: Wikipedia